VictorTaelin/Caramel/README.markdown

 ## ADTs

-First-class Algebraid DataTypes (ADT) are experimental and the most complex feature here.
+First-class Algebraic DataTypes (ADT) are experimental and the most complex feature here.
 They are (supposed to be) first class descriptions of algebraic datatypes.
 While it works, it is very likely that my design is imperfect and there are better solutions.
 They replicate most of the functionaly of Haskell's datatypes.
 They do not replicate the typechecking side.

 In Haskell, we have: